amnesiagel5/FMC/README.md

 # FMC
+ # Using PyCharm IDE

-Unpack requirements.zip and install needed libraries in txt file. ^-^
+ # Install Python 3.9 and please install needed libraries in txt file to run the system. ^-^